Our weekend English services are on Saturdays at 4.00 PM and Sundays at 11.00 AM.

-Services were initially held in Cantonese and Mandarin due to a large number of Chinese worshippers.
-Our English speaking service was established on 6 January 1963 by the Reverend Chris Ellison, who also started the youth congregation that same year.
+Services were initially held in Cantonese and Mandarin due to the large number of Chinese worshippers.
+Our English-speaking service was established on 6 January 1963 by the Revd Chris Ellison, who also started the youth congregation that same year.

 Since its establishment, the church has played a social role in the community.
-On 18 January 1972, the Boys’ Brigade 9th Singapore Company was started by Reverend McSparron.
-During the 1960s, latchkey children were a common phenomenon and the Boys’ Brigade provided children in Queenstown with meaningful activities and the church’s playing field was a favourite hangout for the home-grown soccer team, Dundee United.
+On 18 January 1972, the Boys’ Brigade 9th Singapore Company was started by the Revd Cecil McSparron.
+During the 1960s, latchkey children were a common phenomenon and the Boys’ Brigade provided children in Queenstown with meaningful activities the church’s playing field was a favourite hangout for the home-grown soccer team, Dundee United.